 Fuel efficiency Blog

-How to track your APU fuel burn on ground?
+How to track your APU fuel consumption on ground?

-Since it represents a major opportunity to save fuel when your aircraft are on ground, let’s see how you can track your APU fuel consumption and how to reduce it:
+Since it represents a major opportunity to save fuel when your aircraft are on the ground, let’s see how you can track your APU fuel consumption and how to reduce it.

 Why aircraft need an APU?